 American Express Platinum has begun offering 20,000 Membership Rewards points to some people who ring up and threaten to cancel their card.

 I say ‘some’ because when I called up myself I didn’t receive any offer.
-It is definitely happening though – here is a screenshot from a reader who was given 20,000 points on Thursday:
+It is definitely happening though.

 American Express Platinum retention offers – Case 1